dsp-uga/team-Squadron-final/ETHICS.md

 ## E. Deployment
  - [x] **E.1 Redress**: Have we discussed with our organization a plan for response if users are harmed by the results (e.g., how does the data science team evaluate these cases and update analysis and models to prevent future harm)?\
- There is no way anyone can harm in any way as the data is completely numerical and doesn't have real or meanningful relation with anything.
-Also, data has been posted by kaggle which takes care of all possible harm that could possibly happpen.
+ There is no way anyone can harm in any way as the data is completely numerical and doesn't have real or meaningful relation with anything.
+Also, data has been posted by kaggle which takes care of all possible harm that could possibly happen.

  - [x] **E.2 Roll back**: Is there a way to turn off or roll back the model in production if necessary?\
- Yes, thats the reason for version control.
+ Yes, that's the reason for version control.
 If there becomes some issues with a new release, such as a model that discriminates, then the team will take necessary actions.

  - [x] **E.3 Concept drift**: Do we test and monitor for concept drift to ensure the model remains fair over time?\
  As a group we did not test for concept drift.